Zymbit-Docs/docs/content/bootware-preview/_index.md

 * Bootware Full Standard Release – Q4 2023

 ### BOOTWARE PREVIEW FEATURE SET (Sept 2023)
-#### Bootware Preview was designed for customers to do the following:
+#### Bootware Preview is designed for customers to do the following:

 1. Transfer a Raspberry Pi CM4 image to an SCM
 2. Replicate an SCM “golden image” to other SCMs